v-harrishe/azure-docs/articles/load-balancer/tutorial-load-balancer-standard-public-zone-redundant-portal.md

 ---
-title: 'Tutorial: Load balance VMs across availability zones - Azure portal'
+title: Tutorial - Load balance VMs across availability zones - Azure portal
 titleSuffix: Azure Load Balancer
 description: This tutorial demonstrates how to create a Standard Load Balancer with zone-redundant frontend to load balance VMs across availability zones using Azure portal
 services: load-balancer
 documentationcenter: na
-author: asudbring

 manager: twooley
 Customer intent: As an IT administrator, I want to create a load balancer that load balances incoming internet traffic to virtual machines across availability zones in a region, so that the customers can still access the web service if a datacenter is unavailable. ms.service: load-balancer